openstack/heat-specs/specs/kilo/ceilometer-gnocchi-alarm.rst

 Usage Scenario
 ==============

-I want to create a autoscaling group that scale down when a statistics against cpu_util of a group of vm computed by Gnocchi, reach a certain threshold::
+I want to create an autoscaling group that scale down when a statistics against cpu_util of a group of vm computed by Gnocchi, reach a certain threshold::

   resources: